 How can I meet people when I arrive?

-Australians are big sports and outdoors people.
-To meet locals, expats can join a sports club and will soon get to know a circle of people with common interests.
+Australians love sports and the outdoors.
+To meet locals, expats can join a sports club and get to know a circle of people with common interests.
 For those with children, it is a simple matter of meeting other parents through playgroups and kindergartens.
-Australians are known for being friendly, and it's common for the whole office to go out for drinks after a day's work – another excellent way to meet people and make friends.
+Australians are known for being friendly, and it's common for the whole office to go out for drinks after a day's work – an excellent way to meet people and make friends.

 Will I need to drive in Perth?

 While the public transport network in Perth may not be as extensive as those found in Sydney or Melbourne, most expats find it sufficient for getting around the city on a day-to-day basis.
 While owning a car is by no means a necessity in Perth, expats with children will find having a car useful.
-It is also useful for those who are keen to explore travel further afield.
+It is also useful for those keen to explore the city and its surrounds.